piqnt/stage.js/README.md

 ### Game Loop
 Each rendering cycle consists of ticking and redrawing the application tree.
-Application and its nodes can be updated during ticking.
+An application and its nodes can be updated during ticking.
 Depending on application activities there can be three different follow-ups after ticking:

 * If at least one node is touched then the entire application tree will be redrawn and the game loop will continue.